 Operating expense growth was 8% due to strategic investment in business growth initiatives.
 Productivity remained a key focus for the business.
-During the period a number of productivity initiatives progressed, including a review of call centre processes and delivered increased capacity and efficiency.
-The reintegration of motor vehicle claims processing resulted in an improvement in customer service.
+During the period a number of productivity initiatives progressed, including a review of call centre processes and have already delivered increased capacity and improved efficiency.
+The successful reintegration of motor vehicle claims processing has resulted in a significant improvement in customer service.
 Excluding strategic investment spend, expense growth was mainly due to inflation-related salary increases and technology spend.